-KEY STAKEHOLDERS FORMS OF ENGAGEMENT KEY TOPICS OUR COMMITMENT Employees Staff memos and emails Staff meetings Training sessions Performance appraisals Health and wellness programmes Posters Safety briefings Health and safety Mental welfare and wellbeing Career and personal development Employee engagement Employee benefits and compensation Updates on latest Covid-19 advisories and safe management measures We are focused on providing equal opportunities and fair compensation and benefits.
+KEY STAKEHOLDERS FORMS OF ENGAGEMENT KEY TOPICS OUR COMMITMENT INTERNAL EMPLOYEES Staff memos and emails Staff meetings Training sessions Performance appraisals Health and wellness programmes Posters Safety briefings Health and safety Mental welfare and wellbeing Career and personal development Employee engagement Employee benefits and compensation Updates on latest Covid-19 advisories and safe management measures We are focused on providing equal opportunities and fair compensation and benefits.
 We provide clear policies and procedures to serve as a guide for our employees.
 As part of protecting employee's mental and physical health and well-being, we continue to prioritise occupational health and safety and also provide learning and career development opportunities.
-EXTERNAL Community and Environment Community outreach initiatives Donations Environmentally focused activities Hiring interns from ITE to university level Stakeholder engagement Corporate social responsibilities Social development We continue to engage the local community by supporting various not-for-profit charitable causes and other organisations to better improve the lives of people in the communities around us.
+EXTERNAL COMMUNITY AND ENVIRONMENT Community outreach initiatives Donations Environmentally focused activities Internship programme Stakeholder engagement Corporate social responsibilities Social development We continue to engage the local community by supporting various not- for-profit charitable causes and other organisations to better improve the lives of people in the communities around us.
 We also carry out our operations in a responsible manner to contribute to environmental sustainability.
 We are committed to providing training opportunities to students to develop long term interest in the oil & gas and renewables sectors and the possibility of the offer of employment of suitable candidates.
-Customers and Business Partners Teleconferences and email Meetings Corporate website Conferences Audits Customer satisfaction surveys Product quality Health and safety compliance Solutions to address customers' requirements We strive to develop and maintain long-term relationships with our customers by providing reliability, on-time delivery, high quality, customisation and solutions to fulfil their requirements and maximise customer satisfaction.
+CUSTOMERS AND BUSINESS PARTNERS Teleconferences and email Meetings Corporate website Conferences Audits Customer satisfaction surveys Product quality Health and safety compliance Solutions to address customers' requirements We strive to develop and maintain long-term relationships with our customers by providing reliability, on-time delivery, high quality, customisation and solutions to fulfil their requirements and maximise customer satisfaction.
 We are committed to providing prompt responses to enquires and feedback.

-KEY STAKEHOLDERS EXTERNAL FORMS OF ENGAGEMENT KEY TOPICS OUR COMMITMENT Government and Regulators Ongoing communication with relevant authorities Teleconferences and email Meetings Surveys Inspections/site visits Audits Regulatory and legal procedures and practices Investment opportunities Environmental compliance Compliance with relevant up to date Covid-19 measures Compliance with regulatory and legal procedures and practices is of critical importance.
-We ensure timely transparent disclosure, responses and adaptation to new or revised requirements (especially in relation to Covid-19) and to surveys and requests for feedback.
-Suppliers and Contractors Perform assessment and continuous monitoring of key suppliers and contractors Meetings Teleconferences and email Business relationships and ethical business practices Fair and equal treatment Responsible procurement practices Environmental compliance Timely supply of products and services To be sustainable, we have to work hand in hand with our suppliers and contractors and together, we establish strong rapport and long-standing relationships built on mutual trust and integrity.
+KEY STAKEHOLDERS FORMS OF ENGAGEMENT KEY TOPICS OUR COMMITMENT EXTERNAL GOVERNMENT AND REGULATORS Ongoing communication with relevant authorities Teleconferences and email Meetings Surveys Inspections/site visits Audits Regulatory and legal procedures and practices Investment opportunities Environmental compliance Compliance with regulatory and legal procedures and practices is of critical importance.
+We ensure timely transparent disclosure, responses and adaptation to new or revised requirements and to surveys and requests for feedback.
+We are adopting the Approved Code of Conduct in relation to Chief Executives' and Board of Directors' Workplace Safety and Health duties which was issued in 2022.
+SUPPLIERS AND CONTRACTORS Perform assessment and continuous monitoring of key suppliers and contractors Meetings Teleconferences and email Business relationships and ethical business practices Fair and equal treatment Responsible procurement practices Environmental compliance Timely supply of products and services To be sustainable, we have to work hand in hand with our suppliers and contractors and together, we establish strong rapport and long-standing relationships built on mutual trust and integrity.
 We support our suppliers and contractors to enable them to provide competitive pricing for good quality products and also to abide by our Group's policies and procedures.
-Shareholders and Investing Community Annual reports General meetings SGX announcements Group websites Economic performance, corporate governance and business strategy To develop confidence and trust in our Group, we ensure accurate and transparent disclosure of the Group's business developments to shareholders and the investing community on a timely basis.
+SHAREHOLDERS AND INVESTING COMMUNITY Annual reports General meetings SGX announcements Group websites Economic performance, corporate governance and business strategy To develop confidence and trust in our Group, we ensure accurate and transparent disclosure of the Group's business developments to shareholders and the investing community on a timely basis.
+All financial results and announcements are published on SGXNet and the Group's website at www.bakertech.com.sg .
 We seek to address shareholder queries in accordance with prevailing regulations.
+Each operating subsidiary within the Group has its own website focusing on its unique company profile, ongoing projects and operations.